 About the Profession

 The one word that most accurately describes this profession is diversity.
-As a speech-language pathologist you may choose to work in a variety of settings.
-Many speech-language pathologists work in schools helping children who are unable to master specific speech and/or language skills.
-Others work in special settings where those who are admitted have similar needs, such as children with hearing impairments or those who are emotionally or mentally impaired.
+As a speech-language pathologist, you may choose to work in a variety of settings.
+Many speech-language pathologists work in schools, helping children who are unable to master specific speech and/or language skills.
 Other professionals choose to work with adults, most commonly in hospitals, clinics, and rehabilitation centers.
 They typically work with individuals who have suffered from a head injury or have had a stroke.
-Some professionals work in psychiatric settings, helping patients learn to communicate more effectively.

 Nichol Hall Room A506